Hybrid Captive – Building Capabilities Beyond GCCs

 In its simplest form, the hybrid model mantra is – “use employees where you should use employees and use partners where you need to use partners”.

-Falabella Group is a great example of a captive that is capitalizing on the hybrid model.
-The company is the first Chilean conglomerate to establish a GCC in India.
+Falabella Group is a great example of a global captive center that is capitalizing on the hybrid model.
+The company is the first Chilean conglomerate to establish a Global Capability Center (GCC) in India.
 Falabella is one of the largest retail platforms in Latin America, operating department stores, home improvement stores, supermarkets, real estate, and financial services across seven countries.
 Its GCC is a key strategic platform for the organization, and drives the building of the company’s digital ecosystem while leveraging its existing unmatched physical assets.

 To drive scale and innovation, Falabella operates in a hybrid model by hiring top talent and partnering with best of class technology consultants.
 This has helped the GCC build its technology capability and maturity across their digital platform and successfully raise the technology bar within the Group.